 - Removes congestion from the lungs and sinuses

 - Increases lung capacity, benefiting asthma, bronchitis and general shortness of breath

 - Reduces blood sugar levels

 - Increases circulation

 Tulsi can be utilized in several different ways depending on the needs of the individual.
 An easy and effective way to incorporate Tulsi into your daily routine is to simply sip on Tulsi tea throughout the day.
 You can make a large pot in the morning and drink off of it all day long.
 For treatment purposes, I generally recommend taking 1 cup of Tulsi tea, 3-4 times daily.

 For Vata types you can mix Tulsi with fresh ginger to make a tea; for Pitta types try mixing with brahmi or rose petals; and with Kapha types try dry ginger.
-If you are unsure of your type, try my OM Shanti tea, a perfect healing tea blend for all body types.
+For a lovely tri-doshic blend, try our OM Shanti Tea!

 - Boil 4 cups of water and then turn the heat to low.